Montgomery County Workplace Injury Lawyer

 Slip and fall accidents are equal opportunity accidents – they can happen anywhere.
 These often-dangerous accidents are typically caused by unsafe conditions that are ignored or overlooked.
 These can include slippery walkways; cracked, uneven, or broken walkways; debris in walkways, wet and slippery patches on flooring; flooring that is polished to a slippery sheen; and any number of other dangerous conditions.
 Careful, consistent, and closely observed maintenance policies can help reduce these very common accidents.

 Among the most common and costliest injuries on the job are overexertion injuries, which are typically caused by job duties that require pushing, pulling, carrying, throwing, lifting, or holding heavy or awkward items.
 When this work is highly repetitive, overexertion injuries become even more likely.
 Effective safety gear, ergonomic equipment, and ongoing training related to safe lifting practices can all help decrease overexertion injuries.

 Repetitive motion injuries are caused by work that demands the same motion over and over.
 While these injuries are frequently associated with working on an assembly line, even long hours in front of a computer will suffice.
 Ergonomic equipment and devices – along with maintaining healthy posture at work – can help to stave off this painful and often-costly condition.

 Worker’s compensation cases can be exceedingly complicated, and the insurance company is not necessarily on your side.
 If you’ve suffered a workplace injury, however, your rights and just compensation matter.
-The committed legal team at in Bucks County, Pennsylvania, is here to help.
+The committed legal team at The Levin Firm in Bucks County, Pennsylvania, is here to help.
 Our experienced worker’s compensation lawyers have the skill, knowledge, and determination to help guide your claim toward its most positive outcome.
-We care about your claim, so please or call us at 215.825.5183 today.
+We care about your claim, so please contact or call us at 215.825.5183 today.